 Q: Because antibodies don’t appear until a week or so after symptom onset, it seems useless for contact tracing, isolation and quarantine.
 What value does Ab testing have for control of pandemic?

 A: Dr. Yeo – While the utility of anti-SARS-CoV-2 Ab is somewhat less sensitive in detecting exposure in the first week after symptoms onset, I would say its use is limited but not necessarily “useless” for potential use as a tool for contact tracing.
 This is because a large number of infected individuals may either be asymptomatic, pre-symptomatic or mildly symptomatic and thus are unlikely to seek the Covid-19 PCR testing right away.
 In addition, there’s still a current shortage of PCR testing reagents/supplies and delayed turnaround time for results is not uncommon.
 Thus in the situation where such an individual who suspects later that they might have been exposed previously, an antibody test used with the proper clinical context, can be helpful to ascertain exposure to Covid-19, and thereby facilitate contact tracing of others who might have come into contact with this particular individual.
 While antibody testing cannot be used for diagnosis of acute infection, it can definitely be used as an additional test to confirm exposure in late-presenting individuals.
-Truvian’s antibody test will aid in providing key data that will allow us to better estimate the number of people previously infected to inform public health measures, and may assist in the broader availability of treatments such as convalescent plasma, which requires blood donations from individuals previously exposed COVID-19
+Truvian’s lab-accurate antibody test will aid in providing key data that will allow us to better estimate the number of people previously infected to inform public health measures, and may assist in the broader availability of treatments such as convalescent plasma, which requires blood donations from individuals previously exposed to COVID-19.

 Q: How long can antibodies be found in the COVID-19 patients?